zhupailiangx/BuildHashTable_Sample/README.md

 sycl::queue q_
 ```
 However,after testing, it is found that the code performance of such an initialization method is very different on Linux and Windows.
-So, write this example and compare the performance difference between
+So, write this example and first compare the performance difference between
 ```bash
 sycl::queue q_ and q_ = dpct::get_default_queue()
 ```
-in building hash tables on Linux and Windows, hoping to help the next work.
+in building hash tables on Linux and Windows.
+Then, test SYCL_ENABLE_DEFAULT_CONTEXTS=1 and latest driver, hoping to help the next work.

 ### On Linux
 * Install oneapi(2023.0.0)